Arno65/Analog-Computer-Symbols/README.md

     In the KiCad symbol editor this symbol is called “Integrator_SH_1”.

 An early version (sometime 2010) was created in Eagle.
-I've added that library to the repo.
+I've added that library to the repository.

   **Enjoy** the library and **HAPPY Analog Computing!**, \